BeamMP/Docs/docs/en/support/game-faq.md

 # F.A.Q. and Known Issues
-List of commonly asked questions and known bugs
+List of commonly asked questions and known bugs.

 ---
 ## **Client**